dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 pivot: 2000 for k-12  middle percentage.

 ___
 Changes in annual expenditure by local authorities in Someland in 1980, 1990 and 2000 are presented in the graphs.
+In general, expenditure on environmental services are